onedata/onedata-documentation/docs/user-guide/shares.md

 the Shares tab of the file information panel.
 :::

-Clicking on a green link with a Share name opens [a Share management view](#share-management-view) as an authenticated user, while the public Share URL can be copied and passed to others to provide anonymous, read-only access to the files.
+An authenticated user can access [a Share management view](#share-management-view) by clicking on a green link with a Share name, whereas the public Share URL can be copied and shared with others to grant anonymous, read-only access to the files.

 ### Public Share access